 Slips and falls are by far one of the most common accidents that happen in the workplace.
 In these kinds of cases, injured employees can pursue legal action against the owner of the office or the individual responsible for the incident.
 Figuring out liability is perhaps the most important aspect of filing a personal injury claim after a slip and fall.
 And make no mistake about it, the owner of the business or establishment, as well as their lawyers and insurance company, will do everything they can to hold you liable for the accident.
-When talking to a San Antonio personal injury lawyer, you generally need to prove the following:
+When talking to a San Antonio personal injury attorney, you generally need to prove the following:

 - Absence of Warning Signs and Preventive Measures